PM Lauds Bureaucracy For Cooperation, Guidance During 16-month Stint - UrduPoint

 He said the incumbent government ensured the completion of various public welfare projects which had been halted by the previous government.

-Recounting the achievements of his government, the prime minister said the signing of the IMF agreement was a great success, otherwise, the situation could have been disastrous for the country.
+Recounting the achievements of his government, the prime minister said the signing of the IMF (International Monetary Fund) agreement was a great success, otherwise, the situation could have been disastrous for the country.

 He said the credit for all the successes achieved by the government also went to the federal secretaries as they had been serving diligently during the challenging circumstances, particularly floods.